Skip to main content

 Consolidation

 Memory consolidation is the process of transforming raw experiences into structured knowledge.
-In Kernle, consolidation is agent-driven, not LLM-based.
+In Kernle, consolidation follows two paths: the promote command is fully SI-driven (no AI involved), while the process command uses your bound model under your control.

 The Guided Consolidation Model